Jock Itch in Teens: Care Instructions

 • To avoid spreading it, wash your hands well after treating or touching the rash.

-• If your doctor prescribed medicine, take it exactly as prescribed.
+• If your doctor prescribed medicine, take it exactly as directed.
 Call your doctor if you have any problems with your medicine.

 • Try not to scratch the rash.